PICC Has Closed

 If you are currently involved in a clinical trial, be assured that we are working closely with the research sponsors regarding the continuation of your participation.
 We will provide additional information to all study subjects as it becomes available.

 Your health records are confidential.
 A copy of your records can be released to you or a new provider with your written permission.
-Accompanying this letter is an authorization form for this purpose.
-Please complete it and return it to us as soon as possible.
+See below for a link to the Request Form.

 PICC is forever grateful to those who have been a part of our community, and there are simply far too many people we are indebted to for their generosity, love, and support.
 We cannot possibly include everyone in a single letter.
 From the bottom of our hearts, thank you.
 We are honored to have participated in your care, and we wish you the very best.

-If you have any questions, please contact us by phone
+If you have any questions, please contact us by by mail Parkinson’s Institute, PO Box 70727 Sunnyvale, CA 94086.

 Sincerely,